xkollar/starcrack/README.md

 * Support wordlists.
 * Generalize tool to support anything that can have password supplied on command line and exits with sane exit code.
+* Probably rewire from the scratch with code reuse.

 Changelog
 ---------